UKCloud/documentation/articles/other/other-ref-sla-definition.md

 The following will be excluded from any time-based calculations related to the service being unavailable:

-- Service dependent — planned maintenance windows (as specified in the applicable service description)
+- Service dependent — planned maintenance windows (as specified in the applicable service definition)

-- Emergency maintenance (as specified in the applicable service description)
+- Emergency maintenance (as specified in the applicable service definition)

 - Your misuse of a particular service (as defined in the UKCloud Terms and Conditions and the UKCloud System Interconnect Security Policy (SISP))